duckythescientist/fixedint/README.md

 # Fixed-width integers for Python

-They look like `int`s, walk like `int`s and quack like `int`s, but they over/underflow like machine arithmetic.
+They look like `int`s, walk like `int`s, and quack like `int`s, but they over/underflow like machine arithmetic.

 This library is still in an early state.
 Expect API changes and refactoring.